brendanv7/VanAllen-Compilers/README.md

 9. Once you activate your license or register for the evaluation trial, you are now ready to use IntelliJ.

 ### Running my projects in IntelliJ

+1. Download the project files from this repository.
+You may clone the respository and pull the latest version or simply download the project root folder from github.
+2.